 Grief Is Part of This, and Nobody Talks About That Either

 But here's what nobody prepares you for: when you change something as fundamental as what you eat, you also change your relationship to memory.
-I can't recreate those Sunday mornings even if I wanted to.
-The eggs are gone.
-The man is gone.
-And I chose to let go of one of those things, which sometimes makes the loss of the other feel more absolute.
+I can't recreate those Bangkok nights even if I wanted to.
+The fish sauce is gone.
+That version of me is gone.
+And I chose to let go of one of those things, which sometimes makes the distance from the other feel more absolute.

-Loneliness at this age is already layered and complicated — it doesn't need another dimension.
-But veganism adds one anyway, and it has a specific texture: the feeling of being slightly out of sync with people you've been in sync with for decades.
+Loneliness in your thirties is already layered and complicated — the slow drift of friendships, the particular solitude of being single when everyone around you is pairing off — it doesn't need another dimension.
+But veganism adds one anyway, and it has a specific texture: the feeling of being slightly out of sync with people you've been in sync with for years.

 The Social Cost Is Real — and It's Cumulative